The David Geffen Foundation

 How to Apply

 This foundation does not have a public application process.
-The David Geffen Foundation explicitly states that it "only makes contributions to preselected charitable organizations and does not accept unsolicited requests for funds."
+The David Geffen Foundation explicitly states that it "only makes contributions to preselected charitable organisations and does not accept unsolicited requests for funds."

 Grants are awarded based on: